Tee off for Cancer Council Queensland and help us ensure that no Queenslander faces cancer alone

 The Longest Day

-The Longest Day Golf Marathon is an endurance golf challenge designed to test skill, strength and stamina, whilst raising much needed funds for Cancer Council Queensland for cancer research, prevention, information and support, and advocacy.
+The Longest Day is an endurance golf challenge designed to test skill, strength and stamina, whilst raising much needed funds which will help to ease the burden of cancer across Australia.